sass/sass/README.md

 The API should also provide means of changing one or more channels of a color while leaving other channels as-is.

+Two colors are equal if their RGB forms have the same red, green, blue channels and alpha channels within 1e-11 of one another.

 #### Lists

 In Sass, every value counts as a list.
 Maps count as unbracketed comma-separated